 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop diarrhea.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea and/or constipation. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.